Passenger Injury Compensation Claims

 Damages awarded: £120,000

-Yes you can.
-If you were all in the car and the accident was somebody else’s fault you can claim compensation and be represented by the same solicitor.
-The amount of compensation that you all receive will vary depending on the nature of each of your injuries.
+If you were all in the car and the accident was somebody else’s fault, you can all claim compensation and be represented by the same solicitor.
+The amount of compensation that you each receive will vary depending on the nature of your injuries.

-If you are the driver of a car and the other party denies liability your passengers could take action against you.
-This would be a conflict of interest and therefore at this stage your passengers would need to find alternative representation.
+If you are the driver of a car and the other party denies liability, your passengers could take action against you.
+This would be a conflict of interest and, at this stage, your passengers would need to find alternative representation.

-Yes children who are passengers in a car can make a claim.
-They will need a Litigation Friend to act on their behalf which can be a parent or family member.
+Yes, children who are passengers in a car can make a claim.
+They will need a Litigation Friend to act on their behalf.
+This can be a parent or family member.
 It is advisable to appoint an independent family member if, for example, a parent is the driver and there is potential for a dispute as to who caused the accident.